usc-isi-i2/kgtk/docs/transform/calc.md

                         If true, the input file is presorted for --group-by.
                         (default=False).
   --filter [True|False]
-                        When --filter=True, and a boolean operation is specified, records for which the result is False will not be written to the output stream.
-Also, --into is optional when --filter is provided. (default=False).
+                        When --filter=True, and an operation is specified with a boolean result, records for which the result is False will not be written to the output stream.
+Also, --into is optional when --filter is provided.
+                        (default=False).
+  --fast [True|False]   When --fast=True, use a faster implementation which
+                        might not be general. (default=False).
+  --as-int [True|False]
+                        When True, compute numbers as integers.
+When False, compute numbers as floats. (default=False).

   -v [optional True|False], --verbose [optional True|False]
                         Print additional progress messages (default=False).